Hiswe/hiswe.github.io/source/_drafts/state-of-pwa-with-parcel-february-2019.md

 - that you're hosting your website in HTTPS
 - a browser that supports the [Service Worker API](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API)
 - a [webmanifest file](https://developer.mozilla.org/en-US/docs/Web/Manifest): a JSON file that provides informations about your web-application
-- a [service worker](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API): a Javascript file that use the SW Api to do stuff (yeah “stuff”, coz you can do many many things)
+- a [service worker](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API): a Javascript file that uses the SW Api to do stuff (yeah “stuff”, coz you can do many many things)

 You can write the latter in your preferred text editor, but…